tlareywi/BlueScreenBrewery/README.md

 * **Digital-Out** - Writes a binary value, 0 or 1, to the pin given in the GPIO field.
 Used to control on/off devices such as some types of pumps and heaters.
 Node-Red flows can modulate this state over time to implement a 'Duty Cycle' to control devices such as AC heaters attached to solid state relays.
     - Topic      - Required.
 Set payload to 0 or 1.
     - GPIO       - Required.
+    - Active-Low - Optional.
+Set to true for devices where 0 is interpreted as 'on', as is sometimes the case for relay modules.
+Default value is false.

 * **PWM**         - Pulse width modulation.
 A digital signal pulsed at a high frequency.
 Can be used to vary power directly to low voltage devices; e.g . dim an LED, or vary a higher voltage analog signal with some additional hardware.
 A common application is to vary the flow rate of DC pumps.
 Advanced users can change the frequency and resolution in Config.h as desired.